 Key aspects of the role

-- ensure both effective delivery of MRC and UK Research and Innovation (UKRI) strategy across the panel remit, and that funding decisions reflect strategic priorities
+- contributing to the ongoing development of MRC’s translational strategy and ensuring both effective delivery of MRC strategy across the panel remit and that funding decisions reflect strategic priorities

-Chairs will also be involved in strategic decision making for both BMBR and the wider MRC and NIHR remit.
-It is essential that individuals commit the necessary time and attention to the role and have the full support of their employer and organisation in doing so.
+It is essential that individuals should be able to commit the necessary time and attention to the role and have the full support of their employer and organisation in doing so.

 Conflicts of interest

-Although previous experience with MRC or another major funder is required, a panel chair cannot be a member of another review panel for a major funder simultaneously.
-For example, Wellcome Trust and Cancer Research UK.
+Although previous experience with the MRC or another major funder is required, a panel chair cannot be a member of a review panel for a major funder (for example, Wellcome Trust, Cancer Research UK) simultaneously.

-Panel chairs will receive an annual honoraria.
+Panel chairs will receive an annual stipend plus a per day attendance fee.
 Travel and subsistence expenses (including family care costs) will be reimbursed.